bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. seealso::

-   :ref:`Building a Service <concepts/service:Service and APIs>`: more information on creating a prediction service with BentoML.
+   :ref:`Building a Service <concepts/service:Service APIs>`: more information on creating a prediction service with BentoML.

 .. code-block:: python